rubik/pyg/README.rst

 So the advice here is to use Pip instead.
 Pyg has not been maintained for over 2 years now.
 It may well be broken in many places.
-The code is old and would need a refactoring, but there is not need anymore.
+The code is old and would need a refactoring, but there is no need anymore.

 Pyg